Meeting and surpassing all audience expectations every day.

 There's so much information out there today about concussions that for a parent, it's almost hard to digest it all.

-What would your one message be, Doctor, to high school players and parents of would-be football players in the future?
+What would your one message be, doctor, to high school players and parents of would-be football players in the future?

-It's a rare phenomena.
+It's a rare phenomenon.

 We have no idea the incidents.

-There are more injuries to kids from falling off of bikes, scooters, falling in playgrounds, than there are in youth football.
+There are more injuries to kids from falling off of bikes, scooters, falling in playgrounds than there are in youth football.

 Again, it's never been safer.